vivitt/reusable-switch-component/README.md

 <div align="center">

-# Reusable switcher web component
+# A fully accessible switcher web component

 <img src="./switcher.gif" alt="switcher component being clicked and changing from off to on, and back to off state" height="200" width="400"/>